View Related Sites

 Following the UK government announcement on 18 March that public examinations will not take place, we have been reviewing ways in which candidates can take STEP Mathematics safely, both within and outside the UK.
 See the latest updates to each individual STEP paper below.

 STEP 1 will not go ahead.
-For candidates who have already registered for this test paper, please speak to your Exams Officer about arranging a refund.
-Centres will be contacted to ensure they do not accept any more registrations for STEP 1 and will also be given further information about refund arrangements.
+As a candidate who has already registered for this test paper, you should speak to their Exams Officer about arranging a refund.
+Centres have been contacted to ensure they do not accept any more registrations for STEP 1 and have been given further information about refund arrangements.

 STEP 2 and STEP 3